 Note: because of the advent of CLISP, a free, open-source Common Lisp implementation, I stopped working on XLISP-PLUS in 1999.
 However recently (December 2010) I did a Mac OS X port making use of the 64-bit architecture.
 Then I upgraded the Linux version as well.
 And then I rebuilt the Windows (32 bit) binary!

-UPDATE ON 12/2/2011: I have been working on Project Euler problems in XLISP-PLUS.
-I'll report on this later (I've done 81 of them so far) but IMPORTANT--If you are using bignums you need to compile with xldmem/xlimage and not dldmem/dlimage.
+I had been working on Project Euler problems in XLISP-PLUS.
+This uncovered some problems with the BIGNUMs when the dldmem/dldimage memory management is selected, which I have fixed.
 I also discovered that the xldmem/xlimage choice works better on modern computers with lots of memory.
 "Lots of" being what you find an any system now compared to 20 years ago!
 I have fixed the source code and changed the memory management defaults for all xl305 files on this site.

 The new Mac OS X and Linux versions have binaries both with at without Qt4 graphics.
 The LSP files have also been improved and the documentation has been touched up as well.
 There is a functionality change in that more of the FORMAT function has been implemented, in particular full implementation of ~R, a fix to a bug in ~*, numerious bugs with ~{, comma insertion in ~:B H D O and R, and addition of ~^.
 The version number for the new binaries has been changed to 3.05.